Fava beans are the broad beans seen in falafel and not seen in minestrone.

 How to grow cauliflower

-Due to our local climate, cauliflower seeds can be started in January, February, and March, for an early summer crop, and again, in September, for a winter crop.
+As a cool weather crop, cauliflower seeds can be started in January, February, and March, for an early summer crop, and again, in September, for a winter crop in regions with hot summers.
 If you are organized, you can also install cauliflower plants in August and October, but that means getting your seeds started beforehand.
-Cauliflower cannot survive our summer heat, so don’t waste your time with late maturing varieties.
+Cauliflower cannot survive scorching summer heat, so don’t waste your time with late maturing varieties.
 Seeds should be planted 1/2 inch deep in small containers and then transplanted when they look sturdy.
 Each plant will need an area 1-1/2 to 2 feet square to reach full size.
 Cauliflower (Brassica oleracea) uses a lot of water, so frequent irrigation is critical.
 As heads mature, protect them from sun damage by folding leaves over the flower.

 While normally white, cauliflower varieties now come in purple, yellow, green, and orange.
-In the Bay Area, the best cauliflower varieties are:
+In my family garden, the best varieties are Snow King, Snowball, and Snow Crown.

 There is also a crazy, spiky looking hybrid, Romanesco, that you may want to try.